Paper dockets and days of reconciliation eliminated

 Construction sites do not have controlled lighting.
 We dealt with direct sunlight causing glare on surfaces.
 Low winter light.
 Shadows from scaffolding and structures.
 Rain on surfaces changing how the camera reads texture and colour.
 The CV system had to handle all of these.
 We tuned the ArUco detection parameters extensively across different lighting conditions until we had reliable detection in the range of conditions the operatives actually encounter.

 This sounds trivial.
 It was not.
 A standard printed ArUco marker does not survive a construction site.
 It gets wet, dirty, torn, and trampled.
 We had to find markers that were durable enough for daily outdoor use in construction conditions, the right size for the working distances involved, and reliably detectable by the camera.
+We tested multiple marker sizes to find the best balance between detection reliability at different distances and practical usability for the operatives.

 The operatives use different phones.
 Different manufacturers, different camera specifications, different Android versions.
 The same photograph taken on two different devices can produce different results.
 We tested across a range of devices and had to set a minimum hardware specification to guarantee consistent accuracy.